Edward Jay Allen: Out West

 Allen's western journey officially began May 11, 1852 at Council Bluffs, Iowa (a.k.a.
 Kanesville).
-He experienced a typical Oregon Trail crossing until reaching the Snake River Valley in Idaho.
-Limping along on a badly sprained ankle, Allen concluded that he could walk no further.
+He had a typical Oregon Trail passage until reaching the Snake River Valley in Idaho.
+Having badly sprained his ankle, Allen concluded that he could walk no further.
 He decided to turn his wagon bed into a boat and float down the Snake River, soon learning why so few emigrants chose this method of travel.
-After days of running rapids and portaging around waterfalls Allen and his waterborne companions arrived at Fort Boise, knowing they were lucky to be alive.
-Here everyone agreed to give up water travel.
+After days of running rapids and portaging around waterfalls, Allen and his waterborne companions arrived at Fort Boise.
+They were lucky to be alive and agreed to give up water travel.

 Allen remained at Fort Boise for four weeks, temporarily setting himself up in business.
 "Diary August 19: We found there was but one flat here to ferry the emigration over, and that discovery was the origin of the 'Pennsylvania Ferry Company."
 He left behind accounts of the ferry business and of the comings and goings at Fort Boise of Native Americans, Hudson's Bay Company employees, fur traders and travelers.
-Much of his account of these activities is new to historians.